 The percentage of people working as consultants, business coaches, and full-time freelancers is growing rapidly.
 The reasons for this growth are more than just high incomes.
 It’s because a large majority of consultants or freelancers love what they do and are highly satisfied with their work.

 Multiple surveys over the last few years have shown that independent workers are more satisfied, happier, and healthier than their 9-to-5 counterparts.
 The results from MBO Partners, the Institute of Management Consultants, and the London School of Business all show the same result, greater job satisfaction, career growth, and independence.

 With that many solo professionals loving their lifestyle, you can expect the independent workforce to continue growing.
 Wage stagnation is another good reason to go independent, but more than income people want to work independently for greater personal freedom and greater work satisfaction.

 One great advantage of independent consulting is being able to combine work and travel with your family.
-This picture is from a Viking cruise with my family going through a lock on the Rhine from Basel, Switzerland to Amsterdam.
+This picture is from a Viking cruise with my family going through a lock on the Rhine from Basel, Switzerland to Amsterdam, Netherlands.

 Independent Professionals Have Higher Job Satisfaction

 The 2019 MBO Partner’s report shows that full-time independents, not just consultants, have a 69% satisfaction rate with their income.
 That’s close to the 66% satisfaction rate of full-time employees.
 So, full-time independents and full-time employees have almost the same job satisfaction rate.